Alimedhat000/Image_Captioning/README.md

 4. **ResNet50(Spatial features) + Attention + Stacked GRU**
    - Removed ResNet50 AvgPooling and fc layers and just used 49 raw features instead.

+5. **ResNet50 + Attention + LSTM -> GRU**

+- Added a Gru layer above the lstm but it didn't yield that much of an improvement

 ### Dataset

 The models were trained and evaluated on the **Flickr8k** dataset.
 Each image is paired with multiple human annotated captions.
 Standard train, validation, and test splits were used.